 Susan Cain, author of Quiet: The Power of Introverts in a World that Can’t Stop Talking, also recognized that introverted leaders tend to be better listeners, so the ideas of others are more likely to be heard.
 She found that many introverted leaders are drawn to leadership because of their passion for the mission or purpose of the work they are engaged in, while extraverted leaders may be drawn to leadership as a vehicle for expressing their extraverted style.
 As a result, introverted leaders can often be very effective at aligning others in support of an organization’s mission, and their passion can inspire followership.

 Are there untapped Introverted Leaders in your organization?

 What leadership talent might you be missing out on because of this difference in behavioral style that may have no connection to those behaviors and competencies that are critical for effective leadership?
 And what could be possible if that leadership were unleashed to help you solve your most difficult challenges and to realize your greatest aspirations?
 Here are some important ways to get started:

 - Clearly articulate what effective leadership looks like in your organization.
 Identify your organization’s values, and describe them in clear behaviors that are readily recognizable.
 Talk about those behaviors often – recognize when they happen, give feedback and re-direct when they don’t.

 - Take it a step further and describe the competencies expected of the formal leaders in your organization.
 What skills must be demonstrated by those who are entrusted with the leadership of others?

 - Use these behaviors as your metric – relentlessly.
 Use them when evaluating performance.
-Use them when decided who is promoted.
+Use them when deciding who is promoted.

 - Develop your ability to recognize your own biases and to challenge the potential for biased decision making.
 Biases are part of being human – they are shaped by culture, rooted by our experiences, and the good news – they have been shown to be completely malleable with intention and attention.